mariodavid/cuba-component-data-import/README.md

 In case such a situation occurs, the corresponding data row with all non-unique results are logged.
 Nothing will be bound in this case.

+### Dynamic attribute binding

+[Dynamic attributes](https://doc.cuba-platform.com/manual-6.8/dynamic_attributes.html) are supported as a binding target.
+Currently the following dynamic attribute datatypes are supported:

+* String
+* Integer
+* Double
+* Boolean
+* Date (java.util.Date)
+* Enumeration

+Note: Entity references within dynamic attributes are not supported currently.

+In order to configure a dynamic attribute the Entity attribute mapper has to be configured with a plus sign as a prefix of the dynamic attribute name:

+Let's assume the Entity `MlbTeam` as a dynamic attribute category `Stadium Information`.
+Within this category, there is one dynamic attribute defined with the name `stadiumName`.
+In this case the Entity attribute in the Entity attribute mapper would be: `+myDynamicAttribute`